 Ian has known the founder, Paul Gibbs for 30 years and the organization since it began in 1992.
 Ian is convinced what Pais has developed over the past 25 years in the area of Discipleship, Mission and Study are excellent!
 Ian advocates for Pais and as part of his networking helps create new partnerships for them across the globe to action community development.

 After 4 years of partnership with the Caleb Foundation, the Lazareni projects (Dignity, Diaper, Afterschool & Housing Insulations Project) was transferred completely to the Caleb Foundation on the 31st December 2018.
 Proton continues to advocate for these projects with its network and the amazing transformation that is taking place in this community because of these social outreach projects.

 For more information about the Caleb Projects please click on the tabs below.
-To donate to these projects, please visit the donate page and find the Caleb projects under Global transformation.

 To provide an after-school programme to help educate Roma Gypsy children between the age’s of 7 – 14 years old, giving them the opportunity to access extra support to help them meet their state school targets and educational requirements.

 This project aims to provide children with a clean diaper a day, at a minimum.
 This will help their parents raise their children in a clean and healthy environment and protect them from disease and infections caused by the lack of water and basic hygiene facilities.

 To provide females who have a menstrual cycle with a pack of sanitary products each month.
 The women that this project is directed towards, come from a Roma Gypsy village in Lazareni.
 Currently, there are about 100 females that require the support of this project.

 “HIP” stands for House Insulation Project.
 The project was born as a result of the Proton Foundation Global Shift trip in June 2013, when all those on the trip were able to see first-hand the living conditions of some families in the village of Poiana, Romania.